Gap weighing sale of China business: Bloomberg News

 The report said here the Old Navy parent was working with an adviser to explore its options and has contacted prospective suitors.
 It added there was a possibility that Gap could also keep the business.

-The company, owner of Banana Republic and Athleta brands, did not immediately respond to a Reuters request for comment.
+The company, owner of Banana Republic and Athleta brands, said it does not comment on rumors when contacted by Reuters.

 Gap entered the Chinese market about a decade ago, betting on rising incomes in the world’s second largest economy to boost its sales.
 However, it stopped selling Old Navy apparel in the country last year to sharpen its focus on North America.